Adult Programs, Events & Exhibits

 Friends Monthly Book Sale

-The Friends of the New Rochelle Public Library hold Monthly Big Book Sales on a Friday and Saturday each month, from 10:00 am to 4:00 pm in the Library’s Lobby.
-The Friends’ Book Store in the Lobby is open on Tuesdays, Thursdays, and Saturdays, from 10:00 am to 3:00 pm.
+The Friends of the New Rochelle Public Library hold Big Book Sales throughout the year, from 10:00 am to 4:00 pm in the Library’s Lobby; please visit their page the dates of the Big Book Sales.
+The Friends’ Book Store in the Lobby is open on Tuesdays, Thursdays, and Saturdays, from 10:00 am to 4:00 pm.
 The Friends’ popular and highly successful book sales fund the library’s extensive public programs.

 Fund Raising Events

 The New Rochelle Public Library is fortunate to have three organizations that raise the funds needed to keep the library up-to-date and active with enriching programs.
-In addition to the Friends of the New Rochelle Public Library’s monthly book sales, special events are held throughout the year by the New Rochelle Public Library Foundation and the Partnership for the Huguenot Children’s Library.
+In addition to the Friends of the New Rochelle Public Library’s monthly book sales, special events are held throughout the year by the New Rochelle Public Library Foundation.

 League of Women Voters “Coffee and Conversations”